hexise/jaudiotagger-android/README.md

 The source code is based on Jaudiotagger library version 2.2.6.

-Jaudiotagger java library version 2.2.6 is build on JDK 1.8 and use lots of nio features, which are not compatible with Android version lower than API level 26.
+Jaudiotagger library version 2.2.6 is build on JDK 1.8 and uses lots of nio features, which are not compatible with Android version lower than API level 26.

 This Jaudiotagger library changes all incompatible parts with compatible API calls, which can compile and run on Android API level 14 and above.